Fusion1013/AvasarVault/00 - Building Avasar/Languages/Languages/International Languages/Naiwa.md

 - Belleros
 ---
 ## Overview
-Naiwa is a large [[Languages Overview|Language]] that is spoken across most of [[Elisus Overview|Elisus]], Separi and Belleros.
+Naiwa is a large [[International Languages|International Language]] that is spoken across most of [[Elisus Overview|Elisus]], Separi and Belleros.
 It is a remnant from the Naividian Empire, which spanned a large part of the continents.
-It is one of the [[International Languages]].